-A highly entertaining and informative book on how the cocktail culture became what it is today.
+A Proper Drink is a highly entertaining and informative book on how the cocktail culture became what it is today.
 I don’t care what the Wall Street Journal said.

 Title : A Proper Drink